ETC-UA/LeafAreaIndex.jl/README.md

     using LeafAreaIndex
     imgblue = rawblueread("image.NEF")

+Because the mapping of pixels on the image to coordinates in the scene is dependent on your camera setup, you must construct a configuration object with this information.
 A CameraLens type is constructed given an image size, the coordinates of the lens center and the (inverse) projection function.
-(The projection function maps polar distance ρ [in pixels] on the image to the zenith angle θ [in radians] of the scene and is usually not linear.)
+The projection function maps polar distance ρ [in pixels] on the image to the zenith angle θ [in radians] of the scene and is usually not linear.
+This project function depends on the specific (fish-eye) used and is usually polynomial approximated up to 2nd order as f(ρ/ρmax) = a₁θ + a₂θ² with ρmax the maximum visible radius.
+More general you can submit a vector `A` with the polynomial coefficients.
+The maximum radius ρmax and the lens center depends on the combination of camera together with the lens (and the image size depends obviously on the camera).

+    using LeafAreaIndex
+    mycameralens = CameraLens( (height, width), (centeri, centerj), ρmax, A)

 The basic PolarImage type is then constructed:

-    using LeafAreaIndex
-    mycameralens = CameraLens(height, width, centeri, centerj, funcθρ, funcρtoθ) polarimg = PolarImage(imgblue, mycameralens)
+    polarimg = PolarImage(imgblue, mycameralens)

-The first processing step is automatical thresholding (default method Ridler Calvard):
+The first processing step is automatic thresholding (default method Ridler Calvard):

     thresh = threshold(polarimg)

-In the second step LAI is estimated through the inversion model.
-The default method assumes an ellipsoidal leave angle distribution and uses an optimization method.
+In the second step the (effective) LAI is estimated through the inversion model.
+The default method assumes an ellipsoidal leave angle distribution and uses a non-linear optimization method.

-    LAI = inverse(polarimg, thresh)
+    LAIe = inverse(polarimg, thresh)

-Finally, the clumping factor can be estimated with the method of Lang Xiang with 45ᵒ segments between view angles θ1 and θ2:
+Finally, the clumping factor can be estimated with the method of Lang Xiang (default with 45ᵒ segments in full view angle):

-    clump = langxiang45(polarimg, thresh, 0, pi/2)
+    clump = langxiang(polarimg, thresh)

+With clumping correction we obtain `LAI = LAIe / clump`.

 ## Further methods

 For images taken (always vertically upwards) on a domain with a *slope* of eg 10ᵒ and sloping downward to the East, you must include this information in your PolarImage with the `Slope(inclination, direction)` function:

-    myslope = Slope(10/180*pi, pi/2)
+    myslope = SlopeParams(10/180*pi, pi/2)
     polarimg = PolarImage(imgblue, mycameralens, myslope)

 For downward taken (crop) images, create a `mask` to cut out the photographer's shoes and use the `RedMax()` method instead of thresholding to separate soil from (green) plant material

-    mymask = Mask(pi/3, -2*pi/3, -pi/3)
+    mymask = MaskParams(pi/3, -2*pi/3, -pi/3)
-    polarimg = PolarImage(imgblue, mycameralens, myslope)
+    polarimg = PolarImage(imgblue, mycameralens, mymask)
-    LAI = inverse(polarimg, RedMax())
+    LAIe = inverse(polarimg, RedMax())

 Besides the default Ridler Calvard method, two more automatic *thresholding*methods Edge Detection and Minimum algorithm can be used: